Popular music: Global perspective

-In contrast to Western popular music, a genre of music that is popular outside of a Western nation, is categorized into World music.
+In contrast to Western popular music, genres of music that originated outside of the West are often categorized as world music.
 This label turns otherwise popular styles of music into an exotic and unknown category.
 The Western concept of 'World Music' homogenizes many different genres of popular music under one accessible term for Western audiences.
 New media technology has led urban music styles to filter into distant rural areas across the globe.
 The rural areas, in turn, are able to give feedback to the urban centers about the new styles of music.
 Urbanization, modernization, exposure to foreign music and mass media have contributed to hybrid urban pop styles.
 The hybrid styles have also found a space within Western popular music through the expressions of their national culture.
 Recipient cultures borrow elements from host cultures and alter the meaning and context found in the host culture.
 Many Western styles, in turn, have become international styles through multinational recording studios.